Who knew choosing a teether for your little one’s aching gums could be so complicated?

-I had no idea when I started the search for a teething product that I’d uncover so many options — some green, some not so green and some downright unsafe.
+I had no idea when I started the search for a teething product that I’d uncover so many options — some green, some not so green, and some downright unsafe.
 Here’s what I found.

 Plastic teethers are out

-You’ll definitely want to avoid any plastic teethers that contain BPA, PVC or phthalates.
+You’ll definitely want to avoid any plastic teethers that contain BPA, PVC, or phthalates.

 - BPA or bisphenol-A is a plastics chemical that mimics estrogen and disrupts the body’s hormonal systems.
-It’s particularly harmful for pregnant women, babies and young kids.
+It’s particularly harmful for pregnant women, babies, and young kids.
 Though most regulatory bodies, including the FDA, will tell you BPA is safe in the small quantities that appear in plastic products, many companies have chosen to produce and market BPA-free plastics.
 Excellent!
 Except for one small detail: Many companies simply replace BPA with BPS — bisphenol-S — which is just as toxic, if not more toxic, than BPA.
 Bottom line?
 Just because a product is touted as BPA-free doesn’t mean it’s safe.

 - PVC or polyvinyl chloride is the third most common plastic in the world — and also the most toxic.
 It’s bad stuff, and you definitely don’t want it in something your kids will put in their mouths.

 - Phthalates are chemicals added to plastics to make them soft and supple.
-(PVC is actually hard and brittle so to make something like a squeezy toy would require the addition of phthalates.)
+(PVC is actually hard and brittle so to make something like a squeezy toy requires the addition of phthalates.)
 Phthalates don’t bond to plastic, though, so they leach out over time.
 Babies who suck on teethers containing phthalates will be ingesting a known carcinogen.
 Baby Center has an excellent list of phthalate names so you can check labels.

 Having uncovered all of that information, I felt I could better assess whether something like this water-filled Chill-It Apple Teether was safe or not.
-According to the manufacturer, it’s free of BPA, phthalates and other chemical softeners.
+According to the manufacturer, it’s free of BPA, phthalates, and other chemical softeners.
 So far so good.